SteveDoyle2/pyNastran/pyNastran/bdf/dev_vectorized/readme.txt

              o possibly A
            o Conclusion
-             o Option A/C as a flag is probably the way to go
+             o Option A/C as a flag is probably the way to go o since you gotta pick one to start with and Option A promotes bugs, Option C will be implemented first

            o request for elements that don't exist o use case #1:  user requests mass from elements 1:10, but 5 doesn't exist